leodavesne/AT-Montreal-2014-for-Firefox-OS/README.md

-Agile Tour Montréal 2014 for Firefox OS
+AT Montréal 2014 for Firefox OS
 =======================================

-Agile Tour Montréal 2014 application for Firefox OS.
+AT Montréal 2014 application for Firefox OS.

 Download it for free: (in progress)